usnistgov/OSCAL/docs/content/documentation/profile.md

 * Which controls are *selected* from the catalog and thereby considered to be in scope for the application;
 * How the control selection should be *organized* and represented, including whether and how competing control definitions are to be resolved and merged;
-* Whether and where any controls are to be *configured* or modified; this includes setting parameter values for a catalog but also potentially amending the language given in controls and subcontrols, to describe their application in the system.
+* Whether and where any controls are to be *configured* or modified; this includes setting parameter values for a catalog but also potentially amending the language given in controls to describe their application in the system.

 See [examples](/OSCAL/resources/examples/profiles/) of OSCAL profiles.